haiilo/catalyst/README.md

 | `@haiilo/catalyst-react`     | React bindings for components     |  | [README](https://github.com/haiilo/catalyst/blob/main/react/README.md) |
 | `@haiilo/catalyst-vue`       | View bindings for components      |  | [README](https://github.com/haiilo/catalyst/blob/main/vue/README.md) |

+## Setup

+Please take a look at the official design documentation at https://design.haiilo.com and follow the [Getting Started](https://design.haiilo.com/7a807c8eb/p/12e811-getting-started) guide to learn how to setup your project locally.

 ## Code Contributors

 This project exists thanks to all the people who contribute.